pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ## Automate Workspace

 The Automate workspace is a memory region containing all objects associated with an automation workflow.
 In a Ruby-based workflow the workspace is called `$evm`.
 As the workflow progresses any objects that are created or accessed are loaded into the workspace, and the workspace is destroyed once the workflow is complete.
-A workspace is private to an individual workflow; concurrent workflows have no access to each other for security reasons.
+A workspace is private to an individual workflow; concurrent workflows have no access to each other's workspaces for security reasons.

 A workspace can be accessed and edited - with suitable credentials - by an Ansible paybook using the RESTful API.
 The capability to interact with the Automate workspace, much like a Ruby automate method, increases the versatility of Ansible playbook methods and allows Ruby and Ansible methods to be mixed in the same state machines or workflows.

-The typical json content of an automate workspace as retrieved by a playbook is as follows:
+A typical json content of an Automate workspace as retrieved by a playbook is as follows:

 ``` yaml
 "json": {